 A new report looking at the S&P 500 found that companies with more gender- and age-diverse boards did better during the pandemic in terms of year‑over‑year revenue growth in 11 of 15 sectors.19 The authors also echo a common theme by noting that this is correlation, not causality, and that it may be that more diversity results in better decision-making, or that companies that are already more diverse tend to recruit more diverse boards.
 Either way, the correlations are facts.

-The impact of diversity on financial performance isn’t limited to companies.
-Though the literature on diversity in fund management is somewhat thin, and diversity in the financial management industry is generally much worse than in many other sectors, it is interesting to see work that looks at differential results for homogeneous and heterogeneous groups of fund managers.
+Finally, though the literature on diversity in asset management firms is somewhat thin, and diversity in the financial management industry is generally much worse than in many other sectors, we are beginning to see work examining differential results for homogeneous and heterogeneous groups of fund managers.
 A new academic study in 2021 looked at hedge fund management and found that diverse fund management teams outperformed homogeneous teams by 5.03 — 8.1% per year, after adjusting for risk.
 Diversity was measured on several scales, including education, work experience, nationality, gender and race.21

 In the last half-decade or so, more researchers have taken on the question of whether a connection between diversity and innovation exists.
 At some level, even outside the realm of high tech, companies depend on innovation for survival and growth, even if it’s mostly about keeping up with peers.
 It also makes sense that companies that take advantage of all the talent available to them, and the advantages of bringing new ideas to any decision-making body, could be more innovative.
-But a logical argument can’t stand forever without evidence; it’s not surprising that there is such evidence.
+We are beginning to see evidence that this is in fact the case.

 A 2019 analysis from MSCI found that companies that are “recognized innovators” in the All Country World Index (ACWI) had a higher percentage of women directors and were twice as likely to have a longstanding critical mass of women directors.22